FAQs

 The other answer is that many health professionals might be aware of vaginal estrogen therapy--

-but will only be able to prescribe if dryness/atrophy is already present; they will not prescribe
+but will only be able to prescribe if dryness/atrophy is already present; they will often not prescribe

 - 04